 IOA says 2022 CWG boycott proposal still stands, but gives hints of rethink

 "The term boycott I had used was not appropriate.
-It should have been withdrawal.
-It was a successful and fruitful meeting (with the CGF delegation) but the proposal of withdrawal from 2022 CWG still stands," Batra said in a press conference, addressed along with Martin, Gevemberg and IOA Secretary General Rajeev Mehta.
-"We made the proposal nearly six months back.
+It should have been withdrawn.
+It was a successful and fruitful meeting (with the CGF delegation) but the proposal of withdrawal from 2022 CWG still stands," Batra said in a press conference, addressed along with Martin, Grevemberg and IOA Secretary General Rajeev Mehta.
+"We made the proposal (of boycott) nearly six months back.
 Now, we will take into consideration the discussions we had today with the CGF officials.
-We will go back to our Executive Committee and then to General Assembly and take a decision," the IOA chief said.
+We will go back to our Executive Committee and then to the General Assembly and take a decision," the IOA chief said.

-"Today we also discussed about shooting coming back in 2026 and 2030 CWG and how it can be included in these Games (by making it a core sport)," he said.
-Asked about any discussion to include shooting in the core programme of the CWG through an amendment of CGF constitution, Gavemberg said, "It will be a collective decision of 71 Commonwealth countries.
+"Today we also discussed shooting coming back in 2026 and 2030 CWG and how it can be included in these Games (by making it a core sport)," he said.
+Asked about any discussion to include shooting in the core program of the CWG through an amendment of the CGF constitution, Grevemberg said, "It will be a collective decision of 71 Commonwealth countries.
 They will a decision on that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)